-- "Free D'load" (= no charge) sound projects, often produced by ZIMO and the - "Coded" (= paid) sound projects, from external sound providers.
+- "Free D'load" (= no charge) sound projects, often produced by ZIMO and the - "Coded" (= purchased) sound projects, from external sound providers.

-The "Coded sound projects" are contributed by external ZIMO partners (= providers, for example by Heinz Däppen for the Rhaetian Railway and American steam locomotives), which are paid by the sale of "load codes".
-These fee-based projects can be downloaded for free from the ZIMO Sound Database, but can only be used in "coded" decoders that is, in those in which the appropriate "load
+The "Coded sound projects" are contributed by external ZIMO partners (= providers, for example by Heinz Däppen for the Rhaetian Railway and American steam locomotives), who get reimbursed by the sale of "load codes".
+These fee-based projects can be downloaded for free from the ZIMO Sound Database, but can only be used in "coded" decoders, i.e. those in which the appropriate "load code" has been programmed beforehand.
+"Encoded decoders" can be purchased with the "load code" pre-installed (subject to a charge, see price list) or the load code is purchased later and entered to the appropriate decoder CV's (CV's # 260, 261, 262, 263).
+The "load code", which authorizes the use of sound projects of a specific sound supplier (i.e. the sound projects of Heinz Däppen) applies to one specific decoder which is identified by its decoder ID (CV 250, 251, 252, 253).

-In addition to the "Free D'load" and "Coded" projects, both of which are ready for download on the ZIMOSound Database (see above), there is also the using the example of the "European steam/diesel collection":
+In addition to the "Free D'load" and "Coded" projects, both of which are ready for download on the ZIMO Sound Database (see above), there is also the